AstarNetwork/astar-docs/docs/integrations/indexers/subsquid.md

 }
 ```

-Or this other one, looking up the tokens owned by a given owner:
+Or this other one, looking up the tokens owned by a given address:

 ```graphql
 query MyQuery {